On the magnetar origin of the GRBs presenting X-ray afterglow plateaus: Discussion

 An additional source of uncertainty in the energy budget of the magnetar is the degree of anisotropy of its spindown luminosity (\S \ref{sec:model}).

 The spindown energy of a millisecond NS is carried out by a Poynting-flux/electron-positron wind, which is expected to be launched in a near isotropic fashion \citep[e.g.][]{usov92, Metzger2014, Fan2006}.
 However, if the magnetar is born at the center of a collapsar, the progenitor star could cause a collimation of the emitted energy, both during the prompt \citep{Bucciantini2007,Bucciantini2009,Duffell2015} and the afterglow phase \citep{lu2014}. \citealt{Mazzali2014} argue for the magnetar wind to be close to isotropic in collapsars based on the energetics of the associated supernovae and on the assumption that the maximum spin energy of a NS is $\sim 2 \times 10^{52}$ erg.
-However, as pointed out above, the whole range of possible spin energy values leaves room for non-negligible beaming even in this case.
+However, as pointed out above, the whole range of possible spin energy values leaves room for non-negligible beaming even in this case. {\bf Indeed, for a deeper understanding of this problem the formation of the Proto-Magnetar (PM) together with the relevant physics and microphysics (Obergaulinger \& Aloy 2017) should be taken into account.
+Obergaulinger \& Aloy 2017 strongly suggest that (1) the formation of a PM is preceded by the ejection of a highly-collimated outflow, (2) the environment surrounding the PM is highly anisotropic, with a large variance in properties from the direction of the rotational axis to the equatorial region, and (3) the maximum rotational energy that one may store (and, hence, constitute the energy reservoir for the ulterior magnetar spin-down) can be significantly larger than the limit suggested previously (Mazzalli et al. 2014).
+Both the collimated ejecta and the anisotropy of the medium surrounding the PM may certainly have an impact on the observed distribution of the spin-down energy.
+This theoretically explains why the preferred distribution obtained by our fit favour collimated energy.}

 Table \ref{tab:general} shows that, for the isotropic and ideal case, 18 over 40 LGRBs would require an unphysical NS spin period, indicating a clear preference for a non-isotropic emitting magnetar, and a non-ideal spindown model ({\it i.e}, $n <3$).
 By assuming that the magnetar collimation is the same as the afterglow one, for the case with $\alpha=0.9$ only 4 out of 51 systems are not well fitted, and all of them have $P>0.51$ ms. We note that this result continues to be valid even for a milder degree of collimation, and for intermediate values of $\alpha$.